pheymann/paulheymann-website/_posts/2020-05-28-on-reading-comprehension-original-thoughts.md

 * Of course, we now have to read up on the unknown concepts from category (3).
 When we only read the introduction of a Wikipedia article before, we now read it completely and some additional text if necessary to get a better overview.
 If the topic at hand should warrant a deeper analysis I prefer to put a book into my [Anti-Library](?).
 After we have done all that we can put a concise summary into our notebook.
 The last step is to remove highlights of this category from our book to not clutter the content we try to extract.

-* Where we described open questions, criticism and overarching concepts before only with a few notes and references we now fully formulate them.
-After some time passed, with continued reading and putting some thought into them we will reach a point where we are sure that it actually warrants that extra energy and we also have a better understanding of them.
-So it could happen for example that a former criticism vanishes, because we realise a flaw in our understanding.
+* Where we described open questions, criticism and overarching concepts before only with a few notes and references, we now fully formulate them.
+After some time passed, with continued reading and putting some thought into them, we will reach a point where we are sure that it actually warrants that extra energy and we also have a better understanding of them.
+So it could happen for example that a former criticism vanishes because we realise a flaw in our understanding.

-After we finished post processing our highlights and notes we compiled a compressed representation of the underlying chapter.
+After we finish post processing our highlights and notes, we compile a compressed representation of the underlying chapter.
 We also recalled all necessary information, which will help in persisting them in our long term memory.
 The effect is similar to [Spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition).
 Besides that, going through that material also helps to discover more overarching concepts or criticism.
-Some thoughts develop over several pages or even sections and sometimes go unnoticed while we are intensively reading.
+Some thoughts develop over several pages or even sections and sometimes go unnoticed while we are reading intensely.

 Producing this extract also makes sure we don’t have to read the book in one go.
 We can just stop in between and come back later.
-To be able to continue we only have to take a glance at our highlights and notes to refresh hour memories.
+To be able to continue we only have to take a glance at our highlights and notes to refresh our memories.

 ### Stage 4: Extracting highlights and notes into a stand-alone document
 When we reached the end of the book we compiled a collection of highlights and notes, which are scattered across the book itself and a notebook.
 In this shape all this is scarcely helpful.
 To refresh ones memory or to search for specific information will be a tedious task.
 What we actually need is a single place holding all the work we have done.

 Creating that representation will be more or less time consuming depending on the readers setup.
 If he is a digital reader he will probably have an export option in his app and can extract all highlights and notes without  much effort.
 On the other had, if his approach is more traditional it falls upon him to write out all highlights.

 The next step of this phase is to create a heading structure for the exported highlights.
-I recommend to discard the author’s headings and begin anew by keeping the original chapter structure and by splitting the highlights apart based on topics.
+I recommend discarding the author’s headings and beginning anew by keeping the original chapter structure and by splitting the highlights apart based on topics.
 By doing so, we are able to partition information into coherent groups and provide headings which are meaningful.
 Apart from that, it also forces us to read through the content, which helps memorization and might unveil again some hidden criticism, question or knowledge.

 When all this work is done, we not only produced a multilayered representation of the knowledge of the book, but hopefully also developed a thorough understanding of the topic at hand.